 Q: My hreflang is in the sitemap, not the page head.
 Do I still need x-default?

 A: Yes.
-The xhtml:link tags in sitemap.xml follow the same rules — you should include an x-default entry alongside the per-locale entries.
+The xhtml:link tags in sitemap.xml follow the same rules — include an x-default entry alongside the per-locale entries.
+Just don’t emit hreflang from both the head and the sitemap (see Case 5).

-Q: I see “hreflang tag is invalid” in Search Console.
+Q: A tool says my “hreflang tag is invalid.”
 Is x-default the cause?

 A: Possibly.
-The most common causes: (1) x-default missing, (2) x-default pointing to a 4xx URL, (3) the target URL doesn’t reciprocate (the page x-default points to must include this page in its own hreflang block).
+The most common causes: (1) x-default missing, (2) x-default pointing to a 4xx or redirecting URL, (3) the target doesn’t reciprocate — the page x-default points to must include this page in its own hreflang block, or Google ignores both.
 See hreflang warning in Search Console for the full diagnostic flow.

 Related articles